Techbae22/Techbae22/README.md

 Data interpretation,
 Data mining,
-Descriptive summary statistics and other analyses, Data visualization (Excel, Google Sheets, Python),
+Descriptive summary statistics and other analyses, Data visualization (Excel, Google Sheets, Python).

 I have also familiarized myself with popular platforms such as: